-If you must cancel, we require 72 hours advance notice for lodging reservations, and 24 hours advance notice for cancellation of spa treatments.
+Deposit fully refundable up to 7 days prior to arrival.
+Cancellations within 7 days will result in deposit forfeiture.
+We require 24 hours advance notice for cancellation of spa treatments.
 Otherwise, your credit card will be charged for the full cost of the room and/or treatment(s).
-We also require that cancellation of spa treatments must be made by speaking directly with an Ojo Caliente Mineral Springs staff member, and not left on voice mail.
+We also require that the cancellation of spa treatments must be made by speaking with an Ojo Caliente Mineral Springs staff member and not left on voice mail.

 Thank you for shopping and browsing at ojospa.com.
 Ensuring the privacy and security of your personal information is very important to us.
 Our privacy and security policy outlines the information we collect about you, how and why we use the information and the choices you have to restrict our usage of this information.